tracer-x/ILP/README.md

-# A sample LLVM emulator
+# A sample LLVM analyser

 This project requires LLVM & Z3.
 Supposed that our working folder named `ROOT`.